21 Jan - 6 min read

-Diana earns RM40000 a year, so the ideal amount to be insured for is at least three times her annual income, or RM120000.
-Her policy premium would then be around RM4000 a year, not exceeding 10% of her annual income.
+Diana earns RM96,000 a year, so the ideal amount to be insured for is at least three times her annual income, or around RM300,000.
+Depending on the insurer, her annual premium would generally not exceed 10% of her annual income.
 Remember, premiums will also depend on your gender, occupation, health condition, and your status as a smoker or non-smoker.

 Why three times her annual salary?
 It’s not as random as you think.
-Let’s say that Diana were to suffer from cancer or fall into a coma for a prolonged period, being insured for three years worth of income would be ample time for her family to regain their footing and reshuffle their finances to fit the dramatic life change .
+Let’s say that Diana were to suffer from cancer or fall into a coma for a prolonged period, being insured for three years worth of income would be ample time for her family to regain their footing and reshuffle their finances to adjust to drastic life changes.

 Now that you’re still young and fit, with a great family health record to boot, it’s hard to see yourself bed-ridden in the hospital with a severe illness.
 But the older you are, the less in control of your body you become – how will you be ready for that eventuality?